 WVU PARKERSBURG SCHOOL OF RADIOLOGIC TECHNOLOGY MISSION STATEMENT

-The mission of the West Virginia University at Parkersburg School of Radiologic Technology is to develop entry-level radiographers that are prepared to improve the health and wellness of our community by providing students with a highly advanced technological clinical experience and an education that is conducive to student empowerment while providing life-changing opportunities in a safe and supportive environment.
+The program’s mission is to develop entry-level radiographers that are prepared to improve the health and wellness of our community by providing students with a highly advanced technological clinical experience and an education that is conducive to student empowerment while providing life-changing opportunities in a safe and supportive environment.

 Program Goals & Student Learning Outcomes